What is the mission of the Instruction Section (IS)?

 - Explore the IS web site to share your ideas for programs with the Conference Program Planning Committee, contribute to the Peer-Reviewed Instructional Materials Online Committee’s database, or submit citations to the Research and Scholarship Committee’s living bibliography related to the Research Agenda for Library Instruction and Information Literacy.

-- Participate in IS conference programs, discussion forums, and online exchanges.
+- Participate in IS online conference programs, online discussion forums, and other related online exchanges.

 - Volunteer to serve as a member of an IS committee or task force, as the Newsletter Editor, or as the ILI-L List Administrator.
 Volunteering to simply serve on an IS committee “where needed” is also a great way to easily get involved in the Section’s work.